 On editing the metadata, you are redirected to the "Submit" page where you can change the values of the metadata set and save them with the help of the "Save" button.

-It is always possible to edit your own metadata sets.
-It is also possible to allow other trusted persons to edit one of your metadata sets by confering the corresponding OTA.
+It is always possible to edit your own metadata sets and to allow other trusted persons to edit one of your metadata sets by conferring the corresponding OTA.

 However, at the moment it is not possible to change the OTA, so be considerate as to whom you confer the OTA.

-On the same page you can download the set of metadata as a RDF-formatted XML file.
-For this click the link of the "Metadata URL".
+On the same page you can download the set of metadata as an RDF-formatted XML file.
+Just click the link contained in the "Metadata URL" field.

-In the following the view for metadata by others is shown.
+In the picture on the bottom you can see the view for metadata created by other authors.